 If you read my most recent post, you’ll know that I’m making 2018 the Year of Kimberley.
-My motivation levels are normally less than useless, so I find it impossible to achieve goals I set for myself because, as a typical Aries, I’m so bloody impatient.
-Whatever I set my mind to, unless I see immediate results I get so disheartened and I get have the “why do I bother” paddy until I’m sulking on the sofa with crisps and biscuit crumbs down my bra.
+I’m going to commit to celebrating the smaller victories.
+My motivation levels are normally less than useless, so I find it impossible to achieve goals I set for myself.
+As a typical Aries, I’m so bloody impatient.
+Whatever I set my mind to, unless I see immediate results I get so disheartened and have the “why do I bother” paddy until I’m sulking on the sofa with crisps and biscuit crumbs down my bra.

-I’ve had a long hard think about how I’m going to achieve my goals this year, and I guess the answer comes down to not being so hard on myself.
-Especially when it comes to exercise and diet, if I have one slight wobbly day (no pun intended), then I’ll completely throw all my toys out of the pram, and give up and tell myself I’ll just become one of those morbidly obese women who sit on men for money.
+I’ve had a long hard think about how I’m going to achieve my goals this year.
+I guess the answer comes down to not being so hard on myself.
+Especially when it comes to exercise and diet.
+If I have one slight wobbly day (no pun intended), then I’ll completely throw all my toys out of the pram.
+I just give up and tell myself I’ll just become one of those morbidly obese women who sit on men for money.

 Me – overdramatic?
 I don’t know what you’re talking about.

 HOWEVER.
 The first week of January actually went really well.
-Here are the things I achieved:
+Here are the victories I’m celebrating:

 - I completed all 7 days (consecutively) of my 7 days of calm meditation program.
 I’ve tried doing it before and I got to day 4 before giving up, but I actually finished a whole program this time!

 - I did my brain training app every day.
-I feel like all the anxiety/stress/depression I’ve been through has really affected my brain and in particular, my memory, so I’m trying to exercise my brain a little more.
+All the anxiety/stress/depression I’ve been through has really affected my brain and in particular, my memory.
+So, I’m trying to exercise my brain a little more.

 - I actually got back on the bike.
-I’m trying to go for little and often, so I’m aiming for 15 minutes a day to start off with until it becomes a habit, then I might try for a little more.
-The thing I struggle with is when it becomes boring and tedious I tend to just pack it in instead of changing it up and making it different, so I need to work on that when I’ve had enough.
+I’m trying to go for little and often.
+I’m aiming for 15 minutes a day to start with until it becomes a habit, then I’ll try doing more.
+The thing I struggle with is when it becomes boring and tedious I tend to just pack it in instead of changing it up and making it different.
+So I need to work on that when I’ve had enough.

 - I had healthy meals and cut out all the crap.
-I’m not gonna lie, this is a very tough one as I have such a dependence on food to stay sane, and trying to cut out soul food is gonna be hard.
-Already I’ve remembered how fucking miserable I get when I get hangry.
+I’m not gonna lie, this is a very tough one.
+I’ve always had an emotional dependence on food, and trying to cut out soul food is gonna be hard.
+Already I’ve remembered how miserable I get when I get hangry.
 My husband has also become a vegetarian, so that’s going to make it a thousand times easier to eat healthier.

 What are your goals for 2018?